jistiak/aika/README.md

 ### User Inputs:

-The user will first scan the cash memo obtained from shopping at a grocery store.
-The items from the memo will be added to the inventory list of the software.
+1. The user will first scan the cash memo       obtained by shopping at a grocery store.
+The items from the memo will be added to the inventory list as data.

+2. Next from the AI Chef option in the UI the user can input which 'Type of Cuisine', 'Type of Diet', 'Number of Portions' and 'Maximum Preparation Time'.